vb/lazyframe/README.md

 ### `autoplay`

 Set this to `false` to remove autoplay from the `allow` attribute on the iframe tag i.e if set this to `false` if you want don't want your Youtube video to automatically start playing once the user clicks on the play icon.

+### youtubeThumbnailQuality

+Defines the thumbnail quality to use from Youtubes thumbnail service.
+Possible values are '', 'sd', 'mq', 'hq' and 'maxres'

+### youtubeThumbnailImage

+Defines the thumbnail image to use from Youtubes thumbnail service.
+Possible values are 'default', '1', '2' and '3'

 ### `onLoad`